FultonBrowne/mars/README.md

 ## Whats mars?
 well mars  is a planet...
 NO! the ai mars.

-oh sorry. ok mars is a easy to use ai small ai/ml/dl algorithm desighed to run on anything from phones to servers.
+oh sorry. ok mars is a easy to use ,small ai/ml/dl algorithm designed to run on anything from phones to servers.

 ## whats done?